We use cookies on our website. By continuing to browse our site, you are agreeing to our use of cookies.Hide

 Are the two new accreditation schemes, FMC and Law Society, the same?
 How do I choose which one to follow?

-Both the new FMC accreditation scheme and the new Law Society accreditation scheme adhere to the same standard set out by the FMC in its standards framework.
+Both the FMC accreditation scheme and the Law Society accreditation scheme adhere to the same standard set out by the FMC in its standards framework.
 Mediators can choose to follow either scheme.
 To assist mediators in making that decision there is information on the Law Society website about its scheme, and on the FMC website about its scheme.
 Both lead to the designation FMCA (FMC Accredited Family Mediator).

 I am registered with the FMC.
 What are the FMC’s requirements for continuing development, PPC supervision and minimum level of practice?